Gandalf279/Gandalf279/telos.md

 - I1: Schools should teach coding earlier and in more hands-on ways
 - I2: TUIs are better than GUIs
-- I3: All APIs should follow some sort of standard.
+- I3: All APIs should follow some sort of standard for data structure

 ## PREDICTIONS